throughput-ec/crossResourceGithubScraper/README.md

 The list of packages to be searched includes packages from the [ROpenSci registry](https://raw.githubusercontent.com/ropensci/roregistry/master/registry.json), as well as Python packages, including [lipd](https://github.com/nickmckay/LiPD-utilities) and packages in the [SciTools repository](https://github.com/SciTools).

+# Using this repository

+To scrape the GitHub API you must have a valid user token.
+The `.gitignore` and the current R script look for that file in `gh.token`.
+You can generate a token using your [developer settings](https://developer.github.com/v3/guides/basics-of-authentication/) in GitHub.

 # Support

 This work is funded through the National Science Foundation's [EarthCube Program](http://earthcube.org) through awards [1740699](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1740699) and [1740667](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1740667).